 It’s hard to look at the XFD11R1B and not be instantly dazzled by the all-black design that screams four-letter curse words in the face of delicate snowflakes.
-But apart from the manly looking design of the drill, it also harnesses a colossal amount of max torque at 350 in.lbs which is exceptional for sub-compact drill.
+But apart from the manly looking design of the drill, it also harnesses a colossal amount of max torque at 350 in. lbs, which is exceptional for a sub-compact drill.

 The dual-speed transmission pumps out 500 RPM on the low end, and for driving at greater speeds on the higher end, the XFD11R1B produces 1,700 RPM to tackle a vast range of applications.
 This really will enable you to work on a diverse assortment of materials with little to no obstacles due to the stellar performance specs the XFD11R1B possesses, thanks to Makita's terrific brushless compact motor.

 Another important feature with the XFD11R1B is the relatively high capacity lithium-ion 2.0Ah battery.
-The efficiency of the battery has been maximized with the assistance of Makita's power management system that has reportedly increased the drills runtime by up to 50% while under load.
+The battery's efficiency has been maximized with the assistance of Makita's power management system that has reportedly increased the drill's runtime by up to 50% while under load.

-The finish to the XFD11R1B is nicely done by Makita and this model utilizes built-in theft deterrence that makes it much harder for the drill to be tampered with.
-The fire graded plastic molded blacked-out material that houses the XFD11R1B not only protects the drill from heat damage, but also from potential cracking under extreme heat conditions.
+The finish to the XFD11R1B is nicely done by Makita, and this model utilizes built-in theft deterrence that makes it much harder for the drill to be tampered with.
+The fire graded plastic molded blacked-out material that houses the XFD11R1B protects the drill from heat damage and potential cracking under extreme heat conditions.

-Last but not least that's worth noting about the XFD11R1B is the very compact and ergonomic design that makes this 18V drill feel like a candy bar in your hand.
-The drill weighs 5.73 lbs with the 2.0Ah battery attached, and is just 6-3/8" long with some strapping rubberized material attached to the handle for added comfort.
+Last but not least, what's worth noting about the XFD11R1B is the very compact and ergonomic design that makes this 18V drill feel like a candy bar in your hand.
+The drill weighs 5.73 lbs with the 2.0Ah battery attached and is just 6-3/8" long with some strapping rubberized material attached to the handle for added comfort.

 What's to like about the Makita XFD11R1B 18V Brushless Cordless Driver Drill